 People who have dyslexia have a unique brain wiring that makes learning the details of language difficult.
 This includes reading, spelling, and writing.
 Many people with dyslexia are excellent communicators and even writers.
 The problem lies in the details of the language.
 People with dyslexia tend to be big picture thinkers who struggle with the details of the written word.

 Dyslexia is not caused by poor eyesight or a lack of intelligence as it may appear at first glance.
 It is actually the result of a difference in the way the brain processes information.
-Functional MRIs show that while reading, information goes into the eyes and through the optic nerve to the brain for processing.
+Functional MRIs show that while reading, the information goes into the eyes and through the optic nerve to the brain for processing.
 Once the neural impulse enters the brain of someone with dyslexia, rather than heading directly to the reading center of the brain, the impulse takes a much more convoluted route.
 This detour results in what is commonly referred to as a processing delay.
 The processing of written information is delayed – kind of like hitting a traffic jam on the highway.

 Interestingly, this unique brain wiring affects other areas of life and learning as well.